andresive/My-Neovim/README.md

 `cd ~/.config/nvim`

 >If the directory is not created you can create these on manual way with command below

+`mkdir ~/.config/nvim`

 >Before you verify that directory is created

-`mkdir ~/.config/nvim`

 2. Clone my project with this command:

 `git clone https://github.com/andresive/My-Neovim.git ~/.config/nvim`

-3. Open your neovim and run command `:Packer Install`
+3. Open your neovim and run command `:PackerInstall`

-4. Im recomended you run nvim command `:Packer Compile`
+4. Im recomended you run nvim command `:PackerCompile`

-5. Run the nvim command `:Packer Sync` to update plugins
+5. Run the nvim command `:PackerSync` to update plugins

 And enjoy my config thanks for Install MyNeovim